gadelkareem/video-gallery-generator/README.md

 ./vgg-darwin-arm64 -g
 # Run the server using a specific path as the root directory and different port
 ./vgg-darwin-arm64 -d /path/to/videos -p 8080
+# Control the maximum number of generators to run concurrently
+./vgg-darwin-arm64 -g -c 10
 ```

 # Build for all platforms